 - Excellent career development and bar preparation services

-- Centers for Excellence in Advocacy, Elder Law, Higher Education Law and Policy, and International Law
+- Centers for Excellence in Advocacy, Elder Law, Higher Education Law and Policy

 - Home to institutes for biodiversity law, Caribbean law, legal communication, and veterans law

-- Home to four academic journals: Stetson Law Review, Journal for International Aging Law and Policy, Journal for International Wildlife Law and Policy, and Stetson Journal of Advocacy and the Law
+- Home to four academic journals: Stetson Law Review, Journal of Comparative and International Aging Law & Policy, Journal for International Wildlife Law and Policy, and Stetson Journal of Advocacy and the Law

 - Honors program for top-ranked students

 - National and world champion advocacy teams

 - Wide variety of clinic and externship opportunities

 - Vibrant campus life with diverse student organizations, interscholastic activities and competitions